nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Shows a list of all tasks in Savvy Tasker, sorted according to priority level.<br>
 If priority level is not stated, sorted to bottom of list.<br>
 Format: `listp`

+#### Listing all archived tasks according to date, most recent first : `lista`
+Shows a list of all archived tasks in Savvy Tasker, sorted according to date the task has been marked.<br>
+Format: `lista`

 #### Finding all task containing any keyword in its name: `find`
 Finds tasks whose names contain any of the given keywords.<br>